pycontribs/pyrax/docs/pyrax_doc.md

 ### Accessing Environment Information
 Pyrax offers several methods for querying and modifying envrionments and their settings.
 To start, you can determine the current environment by calling `pyrax.get_environment()`.
 You can also get a list of all defined envrionments by calling `pyrax.list_environments()`.
 And as mentioned above, you can switch the current envrionment by calling `pyrax.set_environment(new_env_name)`.

 To get the value of a setting, call `pyrax.get_setting(key)`.
-Normally you will not need to change settings in the middle of a session, but just in case you do, you can use the `pyrax.set_setting(key, val)` method.
+Normally you do not need to change settings in the middle of a session, but just in case you do, you can use the `pyrax.set_setting(key, val)` method.
 Both of these methods work on the current environment by default.
 You can get/set settings in other environments with those calls by passing in the envrionment name as the optional `env` parameter to those methods.

 ## Debugging HTTP requests